deybedanta/Realme-UI-Debloater-MAX/README.md

 ### **2. Revert everything (in case of any issues)**

-> You wont be facing any problems after debloating your device in ideal cases.
+> You won't be facing any problems after debloating your device in ideal cases.
 The below steps exists for worst-case scenarios and for documentation purposes.

 - On windows, head over to the unzipped folder and simply double click on the **Undo_all_actions.bat** file

 - On Linux and MacOS, right click on the unzipped folder, open it in terminal and run `./undo_all_actions.sh`

-**There would be promopt showing up on phone, tap "OK" on that.
+**There would be prompt showing up on phone, tap "OK" on that.
 If you had already enabled the checkbox (as stated earlier), this should not appear once again.**

 ### That's it!
 Enjoy!